renaissance-publishing/renaissance/content/chapters/17-skills.md

 Sidebar: Unusual Skills

-  - Sometimes you’ll want your character to be able to do something that isn’t exactly covered by a skill—like tracking game through the woods.
+  - Sometimes you’ll want your character to be able to do something that isn’t exactly covered by a skill — like tracking game through the woods.
   - While players can use an Exotic Skill to take ranks in an unusual skill, they are usually better served by taking an existing skill